I’m Thankful For: Believing Mirrors

 I was closed off for a good part of my life when I was younger.
 I was blind to this fact too.

-People have always been open with me since I remember and I thought I was just open with them.
+People have always been open with me since I remember and I thought I was open with them too.
 They talked, I listened and I never said much.
 I got away with listening and I probably still could get away with it because so many people want to be heard.
 On occasion I would minimally reciprocate my experiences but rarely my feelings.

 It wasn’t until college, that I didn’t want to listen as much as I wanted to speak equally and be heard.